-- The brand image = is natural issue or element, which can achieve short-term results X The brand value = strategic issue, the value of the property, which is part of the competitive advantage and supports long-term profitability of the company. - Good brand image may be an impulse for the first purchase, to acquire personal experience with the product. - Created brand image must be in accordance with the real value of the product

-⇒ mismatch ⇒ preference of another brand. - The brand image is composed of three dimensions: - Trust quality products, safe, functional, ... - Emotional feeling brand popularity due to social or environmental policy of the company. - Intentions of behaviour attachment to brands, which are produced by a company with a very positive image, where the customer would like to work.
+- The brand image = is natural issue or element, which can achieve short-term results X The brand value = strategic issue, the value of the property, which is part of the competitive advantage and supports long-term profitability of the company. - Good brand image may be an impulse for the first purchase, to acquire personal experience with the product. - Created brand image must be in accordance with the real value of the product ⇒ mismatch ⇒ preference of another brand. - The brand image is composed of three dimensions: - Trust quality products, safe, functional, ... - Emotional feeling brand popularity due to social or environmental policy of the company. - Intentions of behaviour attachment to brands, which are produced by a company with a very positive image, where the customer would like to work.

-3. BRAND EQUITY
+4. BRAND EQUITY

 - BRAND EQUITY is the part of the brand management.
-It means how customers perceive the brand and how their knowledge affects their relationship and behaviour towards the brand. - In marketing terms, brand development relates to the following concepts: - Potential customers must know the brand. - It is necessary to create brand loyalty. - Consumers must identify with the brand. - Consumers must accept the values that brand represents.
+It means how customers perceive the brand and how their knowledge affects their relationship and behaviour towards the brand. - Components of consumer brand equity: performance/perceived quality, awareness, brand loyalty, imagery/feelings and other assets.

+In marketing terms, brand development relates to the following concepts:

+- Potential customers must know the brand.

+- It is necessary to create brand loyalty.

+- Consumers must identify with the brand.

+- Consumers must accept the values that brand represents.